Frequently Asked Questions

 Do you have a shop?

-The exhibition has outdoor artworks, t-shirts, catalogues, indoor artworks, medallions and jewellery for sale, within the Huakaiwaka visitor centre.
+The exhibition has outdoor artworks, t-shirts, indoor artworks, medallions and jewellery for sale, within the Huakaiwaka visitor centre.

 Are there children events / activities?

+Grab a copy of the Kids Trail from the visitor centre.
+We also have hands-on activities planned for January.
 Children enjoy the Potter Children’s Garden and other kids’ trails at the Gardens.

 For other activities click here.